-The deficiencies of the existing legal and regulatory system and permissive or even abusive interpretation of existing rules by the local authorities, in particular with regard to land use in violation of the spatial planning prescriptions, continue to generate unfavourable effects and to produce irretrievable losses in some cases.
+The deficiencies of the existing legal and regulatory system and its permissive or even abusive interpretation by the local authorities and occasionally also by the courts of law, continue to generate unfavourable effects and to produce irretrievable losses in some cases.

 These observations also hold true to a large extent with regard to the conservation and promotion of the national cultural heritage.
-The absence of adequate property records and of a complete inventory of historical and architectural monuments, archaeological sites, built spaces having heritage value and unique landscapes makes it difficult to establish a rational hierarchy of the interventions needed for their conservation, rehabilitation or, in specific cases, commercial uses such as tourism.
+The absence of adequate property records and of a complete inventory of historical and architectural monuments, archaeological sites, built spaces having heritage value and unique landscapes, makes it difficult to establish a rational hierarchy of the interventions needed for their conservation, rehabilitation or, in specific cases, commercial uses such as tourism.
 According to a survey conducted in 2005, 75% of the 26,900 listed historical monuments and sites were in danger of deterioration or in an advanced stage of degradation.